Blue-gray gnatcatcher: Distribution and habitat

 The blue-gray gnatcatcher's breeding habitat includes open deciduous woods and shrublands in southern Ontario, the eastern and southwestern United States, and Mexico.
 Though gnatcatcher species are common and increasing in number while expanding to the northeast, it is the only one to breed in Eastern North America.
 They migrate to the southern United States, Mexico, northern Central America (Belize, Guatemala, and Honduras), Cuba, the Bahamas, the Turks and Caicos Islands, and the Cayman Islands.

 Diet and behaviour

 Blue-gray gnatcatchers prefer humid areas with large leaves, woodlands, and more open sandy areas with sparse trees where they mainly eat insects, insect eggs, and spiders.
-The males often work to build nests, help incubate and raise the young, as well as feed the children, often thought to be a mother's role.
+The males often work to build nests, help incubate and raise the young, as well as feed the children.
 Their nests are often built far out on a tree's branch with spider silks and lichen plants holding them together.
 They may hover over foliage while snatching prey (gleaning), or fly to catch insects in flight (hawking).
 The tail is often held upright while defending territory or searching for food.